Sea Ray presents a list of reminders to ensure proper life jacket safety.

-Though you may not be able to get out on the water as often, the winter months are perfect for assessing your insurance needs and making sure you’re up to speed on boating safety and laws.
-NBOA Marine Insurance offers the following reminders on proper life jacket safety, gathered from The United States Coast Guard (USCG).
+This season, make sure you’re up to speed on boating safety and laws.
+Sea Ray offers the following reminders on proper life jacket safety, gathered from The United States Coast Guard (USCG):

 • Federal regulations require children under age 13 to wear an appropriate USCG-approved life jacket at all times, unless they are below deck or in an enclosed cabin.
 State laws vary in terms of age; be sure to check with your state’s boating safety office for specifications.